taerimyeon/odin-recipes/README.md

 The Odin Project: Recipes

 ## Introduction
-This project is used as an exercise to build a simple collection of HTML pages and linking them together.
+This project is used as an exercise to build a simple collection of HTML pages, linking them together, and simple page styling.
 The project is deployed through GitHub pages for live preview of the repository code.